 Cayo Cruz is a small island of the eastern part of the "Jardines del Rey" (King's Gardens) archipelago located off the northern coast of Cuba (Atlantic side), in the province of Camaguey.
 This archipelago contains a few other islands best known for tourism, such as: Cayo Coco, Cayo Guillermo, and further west: Cayo Santa Maria, Cayo Ensenachos and Cayo Las Brujas.

-The current tourism project include the construction of 6 hotels, here are the temporary construction name of these new resorts:
+The current tourism project include the construction of six hotels, here are the construction name of these new resorts:

-We know that the construction of some of these hotels is underway, but we don’t know yet what will be their commercial names and which hotel chains are going to manage them.
-See here some pictures of the construction site of the Quebrada 17 project taken during the last week of December 2016.
+The construction of these hotels is underway, but we don’t know yet what will be their commercial names and which hotel chains are going to manage them.
+See here some pictures of the construction site of the first hotel (Quebrada 17).

 Lily & Normand